-The MCAS-Alt is an assessment designed for students with significant disabilities to measure achievement in selected areas of English Language Arts and Mathematics in grades 3-8 and 10, and in Science and Technology/Engineering in grades 5, 8, and high school.
-Your child was expected to demonstrate knowledge of the state's learning standards at a level that was challenging and appropriate.
+The MCAS-Alt is a portfolio assessment designed to measure the achievement of students with significant disabilities in selected areas of English Language Arts, Mathematics, and Science and Technology/Engineering.
+Your child is expected to demonstrate knowledge of the state's learning standards at a level that is challenging and appropriate.

-The purpose of the MCAS-Alt is to make sure schools are teaching the standards to all students regardless of their disability, even when they cannot show what they know on a standard test.
+The purpose of the MCAS-Alt is to make sure schools are teaching the standards to all students, regardless of their disability and even when they cannot show what they know on a standard test.